Classics

 The Classics Program has broad goals, embracing cultural and social issues, critical thinking, language skills, and advanced research skills.

-—Italy in Rome at the Intercollegiate Center for Classical Studies, with courses in languages and history, we well as art history.
+—Italy in Rome at the Intercollegiate Center for Classical Studies, with courses in languages and history, as well as art history.

 Classics majors also have the opportunity to conduct advanced research at the side of a professor.
-For example, one recent graduate, working in collaboration with Dr. Haskell, produced a paper on the topic of the arrival of Greeks on Crete (published in Athens the following year).
+For example, one graduate produced a paper on the topic of the arrival of Greeks on Crete (published in Athens the following year).
 Another student “read” and classified a sequence of pottery sherds at an archaeological site in Turkey.